Samoa Birding Tours

 Read More About Samoa

-The Samoan tropical moist forest ecoregion which occurs across the islands includes lowland rainforest (which is the most extensive habitat, though which has decreased in area since human settlement), montane forest, and cloud forest.
+The Samoan tropical moist forest ecoregion which occurs across the islands includes lowland rainforest (which is the most extensive habitat, though this has reduced in area since human settlement), montane forest, and cloud forest.
 Additionally, areas of montane, pandanus, littoral, and summit scrub exist, along with small areas of montane swamp forest.
 Around 30% of Samoa’s biodiversity is endemic.

-One of Samoa’s most famous residents was Scottish writer Robert Louis Stevenson, the author, best known for his novels Treasure Island (1881), Kidnapped (1886), Strange Case of Dr Jekyll and Mr Hyde (1886), and The Master of Ballantrae (1889), resided on the island from 1889 until his death, aged 44, in 1895.
-The Robert Louis Stevenson Museum at Vailima near Apia is an interesting place to explore, and is also a great birding location, and one we visit on our Samoa birding tours to connect with a number of the endemic species and regional specials.
+One of Samoa’s most famous residents was Scottish author Robert Louis Stevenson, best known for his novels Treasure Island (1881), Kidnapped (1886), Strange Case of Dr Jekyll and Mr Hyde (1886), and The Master of Ballantrae (1889).
+He resided on the island from 1889 until his death, in 1895, aged 44.
+The Robert Louis Stevenson Museum at Vailima near Apia is an interesting place to explore, and is also a great birding location, we visit here on our Samoa birding tours to connect with a number of the endemic species and regional specials.

 Download Samoa Itineraries